Aortic Aneurysm Surgery

 The Westchester Medical Center campus includes the Maria Fareri Children's Hospital and the Behavioral Health Center.

-Thoracic and Cardiac Surgery
+• Cardiovascular Thoracic Surgery

-Ohira, Suguru, MD, PhD
+Ohira, Suguru, MD

 Surgical Director, Heart Transplantation and Mechanical Circulatory Support and Director, Thoracic Aortic Research